This post was last updated on January 3rd, 2018

 You can save serious money

 Apart from being a way to fund your travels, teaching English can also be a great way to save some serious dough for later travel.
 We worked hard and didn’t spend much money, and as a result, we were able to save quite a bit of money in one year.
 We later used that money for our nomadic travels and to help us get started on building our business.
 And even with saving that much money, we lived a very comfortable lifestyle, traveled to nearby countries and truly enjoyed ourselves.
+If you’re on the hunt for a good international bank account, you could check here for options.

 The best reason of all to teach English overseas.
 I hardly remember a day where I dreaded going to work.
 I got to play with awesome kids, meet inspiring people from around the world and know that I was making my own little difference in the lives of my students.
 In fact, we only planned to teach English for one year, but because it was so fun, we decided to stay for another!